Connecting Constructive Notions of Ordinals in Homotopy Type Theory: Three Constructions of Types of Ordinals

 The constructors for $\leq$ are the following, where each constructor is implicitly quantified over the variables $x, y, z : \brouwer$ and $f : \N \toincr{<} \brouwer$ that it contains:

 The truncation constructor, which ensures that $x \leq y$ is a proposition, is again kept implicit.

 We hope that the constructors of $\brouwer$ and $\leq$ are self-explanatory. $\lcocone$ ensures that $\blimit \, f$ is indeed an upper bound of $f$, and $\llimiting$ witnesses that it is the \emph{least} upper bound or, from a categorical point of view, the (co)limit of $f$.
-Note that the constructor $\lcocone$ contains the argument $x$

-In many formulations of Brouwer trees, especially in functional languages such as Haskell that do not focus on dependent types, the $\blimit$ constructor constructs a new tree out of \emph{any} sequence.
-This can give a correct definition of ordinals if the $\bbisim$ constructor is significantly strengthened to a constructor witnessing antisymmetry, but the resulting type of Brouwer trees would be ``less decidable''.
-We will discuss this in more detail in \cref{sec:HIIT}.
+By restricting to limits of increasing sequences, we can avoid multiple representations of the same ordinal (as otherwise e.g.\ $a = \blimit \, (\lambda \_ . a)$).
+It is possible to drop this restriction, if one also strengthens the $\bbisim$ constructor to witness antisymmetry --- however we found this version of $\brouwer$ significantly harder to work with.